adriaandens/fagrant/README.md

 # Fagrant

-Vagrant is slow, bloated and has [quite some issues](https://github.com/mitchellh/vagrant/issues).
+Vagrant is slow, bloated and has [quite some issues](https://github.com/mitchellh/vagrant/issues) as a result.
 Inspired by [Bocker](https://github.com/p8952/bocker/), I created fagrant as a "100 lines of code" script to implement the functionality of Vagrant that I mostly use.
+If you're a very light Vagrant user, like me, than you might actually find this useful.

 > Top definition: Fagrant
 >